AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/testing.md

 MSAL Browser starting version 2.17.0 has added the `loadExternalTokens()` API, which allows the loading of id tokens and access tokens to the MSAL cache, which can then be fetched using `acquireTokenSilent()`.

 **Note: This is an advanced feature that is intended for testing purposes in the browser environment only.
 Loading tokens to your application's cache may cause your app to break.
-Additionally, we recommend `loadExternalTokens()` API to be used with unit and integration tests only.
+Additionally, we recommend `loadExternalTokens()` API to be used with unit and integration tests.
 For E2E testing, please refer to our [TestingSample](../../../samples/msal-browser-samples/TestingSample) instead.**

 The `loadExternalTokens()` API can be accessed by calling `getTokenCache()` on MSAL Browser's `PublicClientApplication` instance.